adammark/Markup.js/README.md

 ```

-Note the last example requires neither a context object (since
+Notice the last example requires neither a context object (since
-`goodbye_msg` has no variables) nor options (since they were set in the
+`goodbye_msg` contains no variables) nor options (since they were set in
-previous function call).
+the previous function call).

 *Internationalization requires careful planning, especially when dealing
 with context-sensitive strings.
 In the above example, `hello_msg`